skhair2/desigamehub-coming-soon/SEO_IMPLEMENTATION_GUIDE.md

 ## 💡 Advanced SEO Tips

 1. **Entity Optimization**
-   - Define DesiGameHub as an entity
+   - Define DesiPlayground as an entity
    - Link to Wikipedia pages for games
    - Build topical authority